espehovl/misc/CoronaSimulator/README.md

 # CoronaSimulator
-This is just a simple, innocent SIR (susceptible-infected-recovered) model which I made during this ongoing pandemic.
+This is just a simple, innocent SIR (susceptible-infected-recovered) model which I made during this ongoing pandemic. _It was really just me trying to learn about Python classes, and they sure seemed to be useful!_

 It makes GIFs demonstrating how a " contagious disease" spreads in a population of dots randomly interacting with eachother.